OgnjenAdzic28/OgnjenAdzic28/README.md

 # Ognjen Adzic

-I'm Ognjen, currently building [Invokeable](https://www.invokeable.com/).
+I'm Ognjen, building trust for software agents use.
 Previously [PennyOne](https://pennyone.app) and [Pingless](https://pingless.dev), building software around problems that usually get ignored until they start costing time.

 I started coding when I was 12.
 These days I care most about the jump from vague idea to shipped product: the part where taste, speed, and usefulness have to meet.

 ### Work

-- [Invokeable](https://www.invokeable.com/): testing whether AI agents can complete real product journeys safely
 - [PennyOne](https://pennyone.app): software for catching conversations, decisions, and commitments before they get lost
 - [Pingless](https://pingless.dev): web, SaaS, and AI product development
 - [Maritime@Penn](https://pennmaritime.club): building tomorrow's maritime leaders at Penn